rfelixallen/inhospitable/README.md

 TODO for Extra Features
 * Fix Combat
+** Human can attack monster by walking into it
 * Perlin noise map generation
+* Random Bunker Generation
 * Add in Color
 * Add in Main Menu
 ** Make all entries visible